Galesburg Speedway General Rules & Procedures

 - The decision of track officials is final.

-- Galesburg Speedway reserve the right to deduct from your prize money any fees owed to the track for any safety systems, pit stalls, track rentals, tires, race fuel, etc. Suspensions will be strictly enforced for fighting or any other acts the management of Galesburg Speedway deem inappropriate.
+- Galesburg Speedway reserves the right to deduct from your prize money any fees owed to the track for any safety systems, pit stalls, track rentals, tires, race fuel, etc. Suspensions will be strictly enforced for fighting or any other acts the management of Galesburg Speedway deem inappropriate.

 - Driver/Crew Member Conduct